Dreaming of hitting the open road in an RV or mobile home this summer?

 Unsecured Installment Loans

-Although both of the vehicle-based loans above have benefits, a simple unsecured installment loan might be a safer choice, since no collateral is required.
-In fact, almost every lender in Canada will offer this kind of loan, which appears as a lump sum of cash in your bank account (via direct deposit) after approval.
+Although both of the vehicle-based loans above have benefits.
+A simple unsecured installment loan might be a safer choice, since no collateral is required.

-However, an installment loan that’s large enough to purchase an RV can be a significant amount of money, so you would again have to present excellent financial health in order to receive the best approval odds and loan conditions.
+However, an installment loan that’s large enough to purchase an RV can be a significant amount of money.
+Again you would need to present excellent financial health in order to receive the best approval odds and loan conditions.

 If the mobile home you buy is situated on land that you buy and own, a traditional mortgage may be an option for you.
 Traditional mortgages are ideal because loan amounts are usually higher and interest rates are lower than other mobile home financing options.